• Home

 "Clear your calendar.
 Once you start reading Girl in the Walls, you won’t want to do anything else.
 Read it first for the thrill ride.
 Then read it a second time, slowly, to savor language that drips and swells with the terrifying beauty of a Gulf Coast hurricane.
 A riveting, astonishing, and flat-out gorgeous debut.

-- Nina de Gramont, author of The Last September and The Mystery Writer
+- Nina de Gramont, author of The Last September and The Christie Affair

 "Ever been deep underwater, holding your breath, wondering if you will make it to the surface?
 OK.
 Remember that famous scene in the movie, Wait Until Dark?
 Remember that feeling while reading 'The Tell-Tale Heart?'
 Remember the evil character in the movie, No Country For Old Men?
 Remember the most terrifying nightmare you’ve ever had?
 OK, so now: Here’s your book, Girl in the Walls, by A. J. Gnuse.
 It’s really scary, and literary to boot, going way down deep, and way up high.
 Gnuse’s first novel says that he is the real thing, out of the gate.
 May the race be long, with many more novels.
 But he will be hard-pressed to out-do Girl in the Walls."